 When I first read the book, I took my own little inventory – and of course, I’ve found some of them were exactly what I was going through.

-When I started my cleansing process more than a decade ago, I started by cleaning up my lifestyle and from there, I moved into a focus on dietary and body cleansing.
+When I started my cleansing process I began by cleaning up my lifestyle and from there, I moved into a focus on dietary and body cleansing.
 All of the changes I was making in my life stirred a lot of symptoms up.
 I remember feeling impatient, frustrated and restless from 11:00 pm to 2:00 am.

 According to Chinese medicine, this time period is when chi (vital energy) is moving through the gallbladder meridian and liver meridian.
 During this time period, if you wake up or if you’re still awake and get a second wind or want to start planning things, these can be signs to pay attention to your liver and gallbladder.